-(a) Revenue recognition - mould fabrication work
+(a) Mould fabrication work

 The Group recognises revenue from mould fabrication work by reference to the stage of completion at the reporting date, when the outcome of the contract can be estimated reliably.
 All losses are recorded when they become known.
-The Group had recognised revenue amounting to \$113,130,000 (2010: \$98,049,000) for mould fabrication work.
+The Group had recognised revenue amounting to \$112,441,000 (2011: \$113,130,000) for mould fabrication work.
 Management estimates that based on experience with similar work, the percentage of completion used in recognising revenue is appropriate.
 Even if the events anticipated under the assumption occur, actual results are still likely to be different from the estimates since other anticipated events frequently do not occur as expected and the variation may be material.
-As at 31 December 2011, management has also determined that any provision made for foreseeable losses is adequate.
+As at 31 December 2012, management has also determined that any provision made for foreseeable losses is adequate.